Completing a Sea Trial: Essential Tips for Ensuring Boat Performance and Safety

 Six Sea Trial Steps You Don’t Want to Miss

-If you have hired a surveyor to check the quality of the yacht you want to purchase, this same person would probably inspect the vessel during the sea trial.
-If this is not the case, let your yacht broker, captain, or chief engineer do the survey for you, or if you have the knowledge, go for it yourself.
+If you have hired a yacht surveyor to check the quality of the yacht you want to purchase, this same person would probably inspect the vessel during the sea trial.
+If this is not the case, let your yacht broker, captain, or chief engineer do the survey for you, or if you have the knowledge, go and do the sea trial yourself with the surveyor.
+If you are purchasing a superyacht, however, you will need the surveyor and captain and chief engineer on hand at a minimum.

 Before the Sea Trial